Download the LTV application form, fill it out and hand over the original form duly signed to your group / department / division assitant,

 LTV status will only be granted for continuous periods of stay of more than 3 months.
 It will not be granted for repeated visits of less than 3 months interrupted by periods of absence, even when the total duration of the visits exceeds 3 months.
 For interrupted visits of this kind, temporary access can be granted for each visit.
 LTV status is granted for a maximum of 12 months, which may be renewed for further 12-month periods.

-First-time applications must be made at least TWO MONTHS before the start of the intended stay using the ILL form Long-Term-Visitor Application (available also in French).
+First-time applications must be made at least TWO MONTHS before the start of the intended stay using the ILL form (see above).
 Applications for renewal must be made before the previous authorisation expires.
 Applications must be accompanied by a valid certificate of medical fitness (see below) for work under ionising radiation if access to the ILL experimental areas is required.
 By signing the LTV form, the institution sending the LTV to ILL certifies that the employee has insurance covering personal accident and accidental damage to ILL facilities and third parties, valid for the full duration of the stay.

 Non-French visitors must be in possession of a valid passport and for certain non-EC nationals they will need to apply for a special visa (visa scientifique).
-They should contact ILL administration two months before their arrival to obtain a special form (convention d'accueil) in order to apply for the visa for themselves and for adult members of their family.
-On their arrival in Grenoble they will be required to apply for a French residence permit (carte de séjour).
-They may also need to apply for a French driving licence.
+They should contact ILL administration two months before their arrival to obtain a special form (convention d'accueil) in order to apply for the visa.

 LTVs are required to attend a one-day safety-training programme, covering radiation protection, fire and other risks.
 The ILL is obliged to withdraw LTV status from visitors who repeatedly fail to attend the safety training.